 Spaghetti squash is a fantastic low-carb and grain-free substitute for pasta.
 Similarly, it’s a perfect sub for potatoes, too.
-This simple side dish is flavorful and satisfying, perfect along with roasted meats or even fried eggs at breakfast.
+This simple side dish is flavorful and satisfying, perfect along with grilled or roasted meats and even fried eggs at breakfast.
 THMs this is also Deep S friendly!

 For breakfast this morning, I played a game of What’s In The Fridge…